russellbits/nicollebradfordplays.com/README.md

 ```

 The adapter for a static site is in place in `/svelte.config.js`.
 The final static site will be in `/build` and the contents can be FTP'd to an Apache server.

+## TypeScript

+This project was converted to a JavaScript-only SvelteKit project.
+TypeScript and related tooling (e.g. `svelte-check`, `tsconfig/jsconfig`, and `*.d.ts` files) were removed.
+If you want TypeScript back later, re-add `typescript` and `svelte-check` and the appropriate config files.